MarkHoeber/open-source-syllabus/source/projects.rst

 #.
 Optionally, identify a different project you'd like to work on.
 You can choose to add to this syllabus.

 #.
-Identify the change you will make and share on the class Facebook page.
+Identify the change you will make and share in the Issues section of the GitHub repository.

    .. note:: The goal is to understand the process of making a change, not to
       make a world-changing contribution.
 Choose to do something easy and